ThomasTJdev/nimwc_basket/README.md

 * Create multiple products with specific prices and vats
 * Create multiple shipping options
-* Keep track on payments, awaiting payments, shipped orders etc. (manually)
+* Keep track and update status on payments, awaiting payments, shipped orders etc. (manually)
 * Set company data in one place
+* Enable mails to customer on order and shipping
+* Make a buying conditions page
 * Full translation - use your own language, customize all language variables from the browser

 ### Customer

-* Buy product with online form.
+* Buy products with an online form.
 Choose number of products and shipping method.
 * Make profile where all receipts can be accessed
 * Download PDF receipts
 * Access old receipts